Revengers

-The Revengers is the name of four fictional teams appearing in American comic books published by Marvel Comics.
+The Revengers is the name of four teams appearing in American comic books published by Marvel Comics.

 Publication history

 The Revengers is a team of supervillains who were formed to fight A-Next in the MC2 series A-Next.
 They were created by Tom DeFalco and Ron Frenz.

 The Revengers is also the name of the Avengers in Earth-665, the setting of Marvel's parody comic Not Brand Echh.

 In September 2011, an Earth-616 version of the Revengers led by Wonder Man appears.
 They were created by Brian Michael Bendis.

 Fictional team history

 MC2

 In a possible future depicted in Marvel Comics 2, wherein several Avengers were killed while on a mission and A-Next was formed to replace them, Hank Pym and the Wasp's children Hope Pym and Henry use their parents' technology to replicate their powers to oppose A-Next, with Hope becoming the Red Queen and Henry Big Man.
 Additionally, Hope creates the energy-based villain Ion Man and recruits supervillains Killerwatt and Sabreclaw to help them form the Revengers before she and Henry lead them in attacking surviving Avengers.
 However, A-Next's reserve members defeat the Revengers, with Henry turning himself in and helping defeat Hope.

 As of Last Planet Standing, the Revengers have replaced Henry with Magneta and resumed their fight with A-Next until Galactus arrives to destroy Earth.
 Most of the Revengers escape, though Sabreclaw defects to A-Next to help them fight Galactus.